 A different path is to buy an already registered domain.
 I do this for multiple reasons.
 Just to name several:

-- Old domains have SEO power and will pro-pulsate faster in the top of search engines
+- Old domains have SEO power and will pro-pulsate faster at the top of search engines.

-I use Godaddy auctions to find quality domains at a good price.
-Recently I’ve purchased worldhostingforum.com on an auction held there.
+I use Godaddy auctions to find quality domains at a reasonable price.
+Recently I’ve purchased worldhostingforum.com at an auction held there.

 If possible, your domain name should match the name and topic of your forum.

 Think of some words and phrases related to your niche and your perspective on it.
 Once you’ve found a combination you like, check if it’s available through an online registration service.

 Generally speaking, single-word titles (especially those related to popular fields) are more likely to have been purchased by a domain investor and to cost extra money to obtain.